open-mmlab/mmrazor/docs/pruning/tutorials/how_to_prune_your_model.md

   ),
   ```

-  MutableChannelUnit decides how to generate a channel mask.
+  MutableChannelUnit decides how to generate a channel choice.
 It's important to choose the right MutableChannelUnit.
 Here, we choose 'L1MutableChannelUnit' to apply the l1-norm algorithm.

 - parse_cfg: parse_cfg defines the method to parse the model and get channel units.
   There are three ways used in BaseChannelMutator to parse a model and get MutableChannelUnits.

   1. Using tracer.
 It needs parse_cfg to be the config of a tracer.
   2. Using config.
 When parse_cfg\['type'\]='Config'.
 It needs that channel_unit_cfg\['unit'\]\['xxx_unit_name\] to have a key 'channels' to indicate channel units.
-  3. Using the model with pre-defined dynamic-ops and mutablechannels: When parse_cfg\['type'\]='Predefined',  the mutator will parse the dynamic ops in the model and get channel units.
+  3. Using the model with pre-defined DynamicOps and MutableChannels: When parse_cfg\['type'\]='Predefined',  the mutator will parse the dynamic ops in the model and get channel units.

 In the example above, we directly use a tracer to parse the model.
+Please refer to [ChannelMutator](../READMEs/channel_mutator.ipynb) for more details about ChannelMutator.

 ## End

-After configuring the config of algorithm, you can run the config file again with a pretrained checkpoint to prune your model.
+After configuring the algorithm, you can rerun the config file with a pretrained checkpoint to prune your model.